 Note that a small dog was attacked and killed by a cougar on EEOR in October 2019.
 So be aware of your surroundings, especially if you’re hiking at non-peak times.

 If you’re looking for an easy, scenic family-friendly hike you don’t even need to leave Canmore.
-Look for over 20 kilometres of well-marked trails that wind through the woods, meander along the Bow River and take you over bridges.
+Look for over 20 km of well-marked trails that wind through the woods, meander along the Bow River and take you over bridges.
 Many sections offer truly lovely mountain views.

 Sometimes there’s a well-placed bench and even a bit of wildlife like the elk I saw enjoying a drink from the Bow River.

 High Rockies Trail hike

-The 80 kilometre High Rockies Trail is part of the Great Trail, also known as the Trans-Canada Trail.
+The 80 km High Rockies Trail is part of the Great Trail, also known as the Trans-Canada Trail.
 This part of the Great Trail is the westernmost section in Alberta.
 It’s a multi-use trail meant to be shared with mountain bikers and even horseback riders.

 There are numerous access points along the Smith Dorrien Road to get to the High Rockies Trail.
-The closest one to Canmore is the Goat Creek Trailhead and parking lot, 5.6 kilometres up from the Canmore Nordic Centre along Highway 742 (a dirt road).
+The closest one to Canmore is the Goat Creek Trailhead and parking lot, 5.6 km up from the Canmore Nordic Centre along Highway 742 (a dirt road).